Ramatuelle, St Tropez

 End cottage

-The end cottage in good condition
+View of the end cottage in quite good condition

 The figure walking the dog in front of the cottages is believed to be Elisabeth Starr